heavy-duty/platform/apps/DRILL.INSTALLATION.md

 </details>
 <br>

-Go and update the _environment.prod.ts_ file located at _apps/drill-web-client/src/environments_ as follows:
+Time to update the environment.prod.ts file located at apps/drill-web-client/src/environments:

-- Update the clientID with the githubClientID you already have from previous steps.
+- Change the clientID with the githubClientID you already have from previous steps.
 - Update the githubRepository with the _< username >/< name >_ of your Github repository.
-- Update GatewayURL with the domain of the vercel Gateway app already deployed (check the vercel to get the app domain).
+- Use the domain of the Vercel Gateway app already deployed to update the GatewayURL (check the Vercel to get the app domain).
-- If you are not using the default Drill Anchor Program, update the programId with the id of your program.
+- If you are not using the default Drill Anchor Program, you have to manually match the programId with the id of your program.

-**NOTE**: Be sure to use all the data from the early steps, like the URL of the recent deployed gateway and the github id you got when the github app was installed.
+**NOTE**: Be sure to use all the data from the early steps, like the URL of the recently deployed gateway and the Github id you got when the GithubApp was installed.

-Build the web client using:
+We’re all set to build the web client using:

 ```bash
 >> nx build drill-web-client